kilon/CPPBridge-old/CPPBridge.package/CPPBridge.class/README.md

 see each function comment  at the class side for details.

-Example Source Code for the C++ file
+Example Source Code for the C++ file  provided bellow .
+For you convenience the source file is provided with this repo in file Atlas-server.cpp

+atlas-client.cpp is just a C++ version of class side retrieveSharedValue for testing purposes

+printflags.cpp as you may imagine is the source for an application that print flags that are usd by this library and also works similar as atlas-client.cpp
 ----------------------------------------------

 #include <stdio.h>